Last Updated on 03/08/2023

 We all have to do it, but who really likes it?
 Paperwork, ugh.
 Whether it’s your taxes, staying on top of official docs you need to archive in hard copy, or just doing your bills: all that paper piles up quickly.

 The good news is that it’s relatively easy to become the master of your filing system.
 Your daily organising hacks should include dealing with bills immediately as they come in.
 That means either paying them right away when you receive them, or getting them into your payment queue set to a scheduled date for payment.
-Once you’ve got the payment set, scan the bill into your Evernote or designated digital file, and chuck out the paper original.
+Once you’ve got the payment set, scan the bill into your paperless filing cabinet or designated digital file, and chuck out the paper original.

 The same goes for any business cards you receive, or brochures and other printed matter.
 Make a call on it right away: to keep or to toss?
 If you want to hang on to it, scan it and discard the paper.